ldijkman/Arduino-Drain-Rain-Irrigation-Measure-weight-system/README.md

 Easy to use and maintain

-Daily total vissible on LCD display
+Daily total water measured direct vissible on LCD display

 ----------------